 The world is full of spooky and abandoned places.
-The eerie isolation and the history echoed within their walls make these abandoned places very interesting visit.
-If you are someone who has fun by interrupting the ghostly solitude of an abandoned building, you might want to go and visit these spooky locations.
+The eerie isolation and the history echoed within their walls make these abandoned places very interesting to visit.
+If you are someone who has fun interrupting the ghostly solitude of an abandoned building, you might want to go and visit these spooky locations.

 1. Pripyat, Chernobyl, Ukraine

 Pripyat was a nuclear city founded in the 70s.
 It was once occupied by more than 49,000 people until the Chernobyl disaster.
 During the catastrophic nuclear accident, many of the residents died due to radiation-induced cancer.
-Although Pripyat is open to public access, and has become a popular tourist spot, Ukrainian officials say that the place will remain uninhabitable for another 20,000 years.
+Although Pripyat is open to public access and has become a popular tourist spot, Ukrainian officials say that the place will remain uninhabitable for another 20,000 years.
 Here’s where you can get some more history on the Chernobyl disaster.

 2. Kolmanskop, Namibia